 Are you hitting the slopes for the first time?
-Are you taking a first timer family member or friend?
-The idea at first can be quite daunting but there are so many ways to make sure that it is nothing but an enjoyable experience!
+Or maybe you're taking a 'first timer' family member or friend?
+The idea can be quite daunting at first but there are so many ways to make sure that it's an enjoyable experience for everyone!

 We've put together a helpful list of things to consider to make booking a ski holiday for the first time, or for first timers, that little bit easier...

 1. When should you go skiing?
 Consider skiing in April!

 April is definitely one of the best times to hit the slopes for beginners.
 Resorts are generally less crowded, so there's more room to find your ski legs on the slopes!
 The rising temperatures also mean longer, sunny days (but still with a high chance of snow) so there's plenty of time for ski school in the morning and practising in the afternoon.

 2. Where should you go skiing?
 Look for a 'beginner-friendly' resort!

 Choosing the right resort can be daunting, but to find the right resort for a beginner you should be on the look out for plenty of green slopes, a good variety of blue slopes for progression, and a great ski school!

 We'd recommend Val Cenis - it's great for beginners to gain confidence, and is home to what the resort claims is the longest green run in the world!

 Each resort tends to have a range of accommodation, both types and location.
 If you or anyone in your party are beginners, it may be worth thinking about distance to the nearest green slopes, nearest lift and the ski school meeting point.

 There's also many different types of accommodation (discover more about their differences in our guide!) and some may be more suitable for beginners than others.